Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Preliminary

 \subsection{Notation and Setup of Neural Networks}

 We define the notation for a standard neural network and its usage.
 In what follows, we denote by $n$ the dimensionality corresponding to the network's width.
 Although we can vary $n$ across different layers or architectures, for simplicity we here treat every layer as having the same width $n$.
+A comprehensive summary of the notations used throughout this paper is provided in Appendix~\ref{app:sec:NotationSummary}.

 \paragraph{Neural network} We define notation for standard neural networks, excluding the attention mechanism.
 In particular, we adopt notations inspired by the framework of Tensor Programs \cite{yang2019scaling,yang2019tensor1}, which allow us to describe a broad class of neural network architectures.